Pietro-DAmelio/SW-Pair_duration/README.md

 One row per egg.
 The format is 'Column name - variable name as in the manuscript (if present) - description of the variable'.

-season - Season - breeding season during which the clutch was laid
+Season - Season - breeding season during which the clutch was laid

+Colony - Colony ID - ID of the colony where the egg was layed

+Nest - Nest ID - ID of the nest where the egg was layed

+Laying_date - When the first egg of the clutch was layed

+Egg_num -  ID of the egg within the clutch

+unique_ID - merging the info of the columns "Colony", "Nest", "Laying_date" and, "Egg_num" we can create a unique identifier for each row

+Fate - What happened to each egg/chick

+Ring- ID of the chick (modified from the raw dataset)

+ColNestLaying - unique identifier for each cluch

 BreederMom - Mother ID - ID of the female that laid each egg (modified from the raw dataset)

-BreederDad - Father ID - ID of the male that fathered the clutch (modified from the raw dataset)
+BreederDad - Father ID - ID of the male that fathered the clutch (modified from the raw dataset) - see suplementary material for the assignment of extra pair chicks

+predation - Treatment ("natural", "protected") - whether at the moment of laying and during rearing the colony was protected from nest predation from snakes or not

+double_protection_state - whether the colony was protected for the full season or only for part of it

+season_of_protection - For how many consecutive seasons was the colony protected

+Mom_MinAge - Female Age - Minimum age of the female in days at the moment of laying

+Dad_MinAge - Male Age - Minimum age of the male in days at the moment of laying

+Mom_MinAge_Seasons - Female Age - Minimum age of the female in number of seasons at the moment of laying

 ColSize - Colony size - Number of birds captured in that colony in previous winter

-Nest - Nest ID - ID of the Nest from which that egg belongs to

-colony - Colony ID - ID of the colony where the female was breeding

-Laying_date- When the first egg was layed

-Egg_num-  ID of the clutch within the clutch

-Ring- ID of the chick (modified from the raw dataset)

 4. Missing data codes: NA

 5. Specialized formats or other abbreviations used: